communication in the workplace

 Downward Communication

-This type of formal communication flows from higher levels of management or leadership to lower levels of employees or team members.
-It is used to communicate policies, goals, objectives, directives, and instructions.
-Examples of downward communication include memos, emails, and staff meetings.
+Downward communication is a type of communication where information passes from a higher or management level to the employee or subordinate position.
+It is a type of formal communication where information flows downward from the workers at higher ranks to the employees at lower ranks.
+Such information is primarily orders and instructions.
 It is in written or oral forms, depending on the importance of the message and position of the organization.
 Emails, manuals, etc., are modes of communication.

 Upward Communication